Introduction

 1. Substances that may deplete glutathione levels

 Medications like acetaminophen, alcohol, and some antibiotics can deplete glutathione levels in the body.
-Chronic stress, poor diet, and environmental toxins also contribute to reduced glutathione, weakening the body’s antioxidant defences.
+Chronic stress, poor diet, and environmental toxins also reduce glutathione, weakening the body’s antioxidant defences.

 2. Substances that may increase glutathione levels